Bolivia travel blog by Mark Berman -

 couple of places so I checked my web stats and saw that nobody from Santa Cruz had visited these pages in months.
 Got him!
 Liar!
 I made an excuse

 not to go out with him and never heard from or saw him again.
 Watch out for people who are overly helpful and friendly, don't trust them!
-Santa Cruz is not that safe.

 South to Tarija

-From Santa Cruz I flew southward to Tarija
+In 2015 from Santa Cruz I flew southward to Tarija